“Especially” appears quite a lot in texts, and a comma sometimes appears before it, but other times doesn’t.

 Why is this so?
 Are there rules that guide the pre-comma placement?

-When is a comma necessary before “especially”?
+Do you put a comma before “especially”?

 Adverbs whose job is to draw emphasis toward a word, phrase, or clause are called “focusing adverbs”.